15 advantages of setting up a limited company in 2026 (UK guide)

 It can also detail what shareholders can and can not do with their shares.
 This will prove invaluable should a shareholder want to exit the business.

-A shareholders’ agreement will also describe how to solve conflicts or issues should things go wrong.
+A shareholders’ agreement will also outline how to resolve conflicts or issues should problems arise.

 10. Low ongoing costs of running a company

-Many people prefer to operate as sole traders rather than limited companies because the start-up and running costs are perceived to be significantly lower.
+Many people prefer to operate as sole traders rather than limited companies because start-up and running costs are perceived as significantly lower.

 In the old days, you would have to pay an accountant to compile your accounts manually, but technology has made life much easier for accountants and business people.